LycheeOrg/LycheeOrg.github.io/docs/md/contributions.md

 Lychee's GitHub issue trackers are not intended to provide Lychee help or support.
 Please instead, contact us directly [here][2] on gitter.

+## Security Vulnerabilities
+If you discover a security vulnerability within Lychee, please contact us directly on [gitter][2].
+All security vulnerabilities will be promptly addressed.

 ## Core Development Discussion
-You may propose new features or improvements of existing Lychee behavior in the issue board.
+You may propose new features or improvements of existing Lychee behavior in the [issue board][1].
 If you propose a new feature, please be willing to implement at least some of the code that would be needed to complete the feature.

 ## Which Branch?